-The premier provider of Home Freeze Dryers currently has Memorial Day deals saving up to $100 on small freeze dryers and $300 on both medium and large freeze dryers (With FREE shipping in the United States and a premier pump is included).
+The premier provider of Home Freeze Dryers currently has Summer deals saving up to $100 on small freeze dryers and $300 on both medium and large freeze dryers (With FREE shipping in the United States and a premier pump is included).

-If you are interested in buying a home freeze dryer please use this Link to Visit Harvest Right’s Website and order one soon to get the deal!
+If you are interested in buying a home freeze dryer please support us by using this link to visit Harvest Right’s website and order one soon to get the deal!
 We only recommend products we use and enjoy.

 What is Freeze Drying?

 Freeze drying, also known as Lyophilisation or Cryodesiccation, is the process of dehydrating food through low temperatures and involves freezing the food, lowering pressure by using a vacuum pump, and then removing the ice through sublimation.
 Sublimation is the transition of a substance directly from a solid to a gas, without passing through the liquid state.